pauloddr/articles/fighting-game-in-javascript.md

 * Enforcers
 * Rogues

-Each faction has 4 characters and 1 boss (non-playable, initially).
+Each faction has 4 characters and 1 mid-boss (non-playable, initially).

 One non-boss character stands out from each faction.
 The three of them form the game's team of protagonists: